RebornBeat/AEVOR/WHITEPAPER.md

 Dynamic security level selection enables applications to adapt their security requirements based on changing conditions, transaction values, or operational contexts without requiring separate deployment configurations or complex migration procedures.
 An application might use minimal security for user interface feedback and state updates while automatically escalating to full security for high-value transactions or critical operations.

-The revolutionary balance demonstrates how systematic engineering thinking can transcend traditional limitations by eliminating the underlying assumptions that create trade-offs rather than working within those assumptions to optimize individual characteristics.
+The revolutionary enhancement demonstrates how systematic engineering thinking can transcend traditional limitations by eliminating the underlying assumptions that create trade-offs rather than working within those assumptions to optimize individual characteristics.
 Security and performance become mutually reinforcing when coordination mechanisms provide mathematical certainty through efficient protocols rather than probabilistic confidence through resource-intensive procedures.

 ## Minimal Security with Multi-Validator Foundation (2-3% Validators, 20-50ms) and Logical Ordering